A-SunsetMkt-Forks/Better-Brave-Browser/README.md

 ### How to create the registry file

-1. Close Brave Browser if opened

-2. Create a txt file wherever you want.
-For example, you create a file in your Desktop called `brave_debloater.txt`
+1. Create a txt file wherever you want.
+For example, create a file in your Desktop called `brave_debloater.txt`

-3. Open the file and paste the content below
+2. Open the file and paste the content below

 ```reg
 Windows Registry Editor Version 5.00